CopilotGTM Logo

 What they don't do, what nothing does today, is continuously analyze the behaviors that actually determine whether deals close.

-That's the missing layer.
-We are calling it Execution Intelligence.
+That is the missing layer.
+We are calling it execution intelligence.

 What Execution Intelligence Actually Means